Wide Rainbow Libraries

 Inspiring (free) libraries for our youth and families living in under-resourced communities.

-In collaboration with Detroit based independent curator and arts educator Asmaa Walton of the Black Art Library and architect/designer Melissa Shin of the Los Angeles based firm Shin Shin we’ve delivered over 20 libraries to our community partners throughout New York City, Detroit, and Los Angeles.
-Each unique library is curated with over 100 ( up to 1,000! ) culturally responsive children's books sourced through local and independent bookstores including: Books Are Magic in Brooklyn, Source Booksellers in midtown Detroit, and The Salt Eaters Bookshop in Inglewood.
-These libraries are gifts to our Title I public school students, families living in shelters, and our youth at community centers.
-Each library becomes a space for the imagination to run wild!
+In collaboration with Detroit-based independent curator and arts educator Asmaa Walton of the Black Art Libraryand architect/designer Melissa Shin of the Los Angeles-based firm Shin Shin, we’ve delivered over 20 libraries to community partners across New York City, Detroit, and Los Angeles.
+Each unique library contains 100-to-1000 culturally responsive children's books sourced through local and independent bookstores including: Books Are Magic in Brooklyn, Source Booksellers in midtown Detroit, and The Salt Eaters Bookshop in Inglewood.
+Wide Rainbow Libraries create space for our Title I public school students, families living in shelters, and youth enrolled in community programs to discover the joy and power of reading.

 Help us create more libraries for our communtiy by making a contribtuion today!